G7 agrees to back expansion of IMF financial firepower

 Anti-poverty groups welcomed the move but said more needed to be done for richer nations to share their unused SDRs with poorer ones.

-Additional reporting by David Lawder in WASHINGTON; Editing by Andy Bruce and Mark Heinrich
+Additional reporting by David Lawder in WASHINGTON; Editing by Andy Bruce, Mark Heinrich and Rosalba O’Brien

 Our Standards: The Thomson Reuters Trust Principles.